rockstor/rockstor-doc/install.rst

 At the bare minimum, see :ref:`minsysreqs` for a basic recommendation.
 This translates to most commodity servers with more than a couple of disk drives.
-Based on your cost constraints and performances requirements, several hardware configurations are possible as described below.
+Based on your cost constraints and performance requirements, several hardware configurations are possible as described below.

 Home NAS